codingbas/organize.now/README.md

 # Features
 * Login/Register form - this will allow the user to either log into an existing account or create a new account, inserting them into the database.
 * Password reset - this will allow the user to choose a different password when its lost or for security reasons.
-* Add Todo - this will add a Todo to the list of Todo's.
+* Add Todo - this will add a Todo to the list of Todos.
 * Delete Todo - this will delete an existing Todo.
-* Buy Premium - This will allow the user to go for unlimited Todo's.
+* Buy Premium - This will allow the user to go for unlimited Todos.
-* Trial version - This is for free and will allow the user to make a maximum of 10 Todo's.
+* Trial version - This is for free and will allow the user to make a maximum of 10 Todos.
 * Max 10 todod's - A warning comes up when a free trial user wants to make their 11th Todo.
 * But Premium - This will allow the user to buy a premium version with Stripe and their creditcard.
 Inserting them in the database.
 * Profile - This will allow the user to see their own made profile whom is inserted in the database.

 ## Existing Features
 * Login/Register form - allows User 1 to have their username as 'USER1' and also their own password.
-* Add Todo - allows trial user to make a maximum of 10 Todo's.
+* Add Todo - allows trial user to make a maximum of 10 Todos.
-* Add Todo Premium - allows trial user to make unlimited Todo's.
+* Add Todo Premium - allows trial user to make unlimited Todos.
 * Stripe - allows user to pay 30 euro for the Premium version.
-* Trial user and Premium user - user is premium then unlimited todo's.
+* Trial user and Premium user - user is premium then unlimited todos.
 * Log out - allows signed up user to log out after using the application (if they wish).
 * Reset password - user will get an email with a link to reset their password.

 ## Features Left to Implement
-* Unlimited sharing - share your Todo's on different platforms and connect with Google Agenda.
+* Unlimited sharing - share your Todos on different platforms and connect with Google Agenda.
 * Add subcategories and priority to a Todo.
 * Newsletter Subscription - there could be a newsletter subscription to keep users motivated and using the Todo app.
 * Give your tags a color